lchristmann/waffle-dashboard/docs/4_IMPLEMENTATION.md

 - a smaller `leanderchristmann/waffle-dashboard` Docker image (went down from `365.01 MB` to `276.8 MB`) and thus significantly faster installation time
 - improved security, since attackers can't exploit all the previously included dev tools and libraries anymore

+> Commits:
+>
+> - `5080131b`: `build: add multi-stage Docker build for deployment version of the software`

+## 16. Improve the User Interface (UI) & the User Experience (UX)

+After using the application for some time, some UI/UX improvements are necessary:

+- remove unwelcome dashboard elements AccountWidget & QuoteWidget from the Dashboard UI + do some minor text changes